 into the blue, buoyant offspring drifting

 marveling at the musculature and finesse

 Brandon Marlon is a Canadian-Israeli writer.
 He received his B.A. in Drama & English from the University of Toronto and his M.A. in English from the University of Victoria.
 His poetry was awarded the Harry Hoyt Lacey Prize in Poetry (Fall 2015), and his writing has been published in 225+ publications in 28 countries.
 Visit Brandon's website for more of his work.

-Get to know Brandon by checking out our exclusive interview with him on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Brandon on the Orson's Publishing blog.